Airyzz/zombie-cafe-revival/README.md

 # Zombie Cafe Revival
 An effort to reverse engineer and revive the game, reimplementing online services, fixing crashes and adding new content.

+Check out [my article](https://airyz.xyz/p/zombie-cafe-revival/) for some more detail in to the technical side of things!

 ## Building

 ### Requirements